Getting Started on Magic-League

 Registering for a Tournament

-Clicking on the link to register will take you to a screen that asks you for your nickname on IRC.
-It is very important to provide the same nickname you use on IRC (and preferably use your account name on IRC) so that players can find you throughout the duration of the tournament.
+Clicking on the link to register will take you to a screen that asks you for your nickname on chat.
+It is very important to provide the same nickname you use on Cockatrice (and preferably use your account name on Cockatrice) so that players can find you throughout the duration of the tournament.
 Depending on the format of the tournament, you may be also asked to upload a decklist from your play application.
 Once you have completed registration, you will be redirected to a screen that contains your information for the tournament.
 If the tournament requires a decklist, your decklist will be displayed along with security codes for different play applications.

 Start of Round